 However, it’s important to remember that, because online poker isn’t federally regulated, traffic isn’t as strong as it could be.
 New Jersey has a population of around nine million.
 Of that population, only a small percentage play poker.
 Because of this, it’s hard to find action in certain games.

-In the early days, it was all about low stakes No Limit Hold’em.
+In the early days, it was all about low stakes No Limit Texas Hold’em.
 However, as the NJ online poker market has matured, Pot Limit Omaha has been brought into the mix.
-There are times when you can find Draw and Stud.
+There are times when you can find 5 Card Draw and 7 Card Stud.
 However, this is only when there’s a major tournament festival happening such as the WSOP.